tbp.monty.frameworks.utils#

 for each hypothesis we want to get num_nn angles.

-return shape = (num_hyp, num_nn)
+Return shape = (num_hyp, num_nn)

 - Parameters: